Modern Slavery Act 2015

 Our policy on slavery and human trafficking is set out in section 1 of this statement.

 At DCC Vital, we have established our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure and Code of Practice to reflect the requirements of these Group policies.
 These documents outline the detailed requirements we follow at DCC Vital and which have been integrated into local company procedures.
-With the support of a third party audit our procedures have been updated and significantly improved.
-In addition, relevant DCC Vital companies participate in the NHS Labour Standards Assurance System including third party audit of our Supply Chain Integrity Procedures.
+Following independent third party audit, our procedures were updated and significantly improved.
+In addition, relevant DCC Vital companies participate in the NHS Labour Standards Assurance System including annual third party audits of our Supply Chain Integrity Procedures.
+Our companies also participate in customer evaluations of our compliance to labours standard and modern slavery requirements.

 5. Due Diligence and Assessing and Managing Risk